geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 **Pattern:** [Bool]

 **Documentation:** By default, every cell needs to contain particles to use this interpolator plugin.
-If this parameter is set to true, cells are allowed to have no particles, In case both the current cell and its neighbors are empty, the interpolator will return 0 for the current cell&rsquo;s properties.
+If this parameter is set to true, cells are allowed to have no particles.
+In case both the current cell and its neighbors are empty, the interpolator will return 0 for the current cell&rsquo;s properties.

 (parameters:Postprocess/Particles/Data_20output_20format)=
 ### __Parameter name:__ Data output format